 An important factor to consider when reviewing tour itineraries is pacing.
 Whether it’s a day trip or a multi-day tour, take a close look at how quickly the itinerary moves you through different sites and locations.
 Longer tours that cover multiple countries and cities may require you to change hotels every night or every two nights.
 From my travel experience, this can be exhausting and make a trip feel rushed, as you never have time to settle in or even catch up on laundry.

 Pacing matters for day trips as well.
-Some companies offer day excursions that allow travelers to explore cities and sights near their destination, but these itineraries are often packed, leaving travelers rushing from one stop to the next.
+Some companies offer day excursions that allow travelers to explore nearby cities and sights, but these itineraries are often packed, leaving travelers rushing from one stop to the next.
 Always consider the overall length of the tour, the time spent commuting, and how much time you actually have to explore each site.

 One important lesson I’ve learned about tour companies is that some will advertise experiences as a “cultural immersion”, but these experiences are either a sales pitch with the expectation you’ll purchase something or a filler activity to pass the time.
 When investing in a tour, you’ll want to make the most of your time and money by participating in worthwhile activities.